-- 2) Non-deployable crash-protected flight recorder containers shall: - (a) carry reflective material to facilitate their location; and - (b) have securely attached an automatically activated underwater locating device operating at a frequency of 37.5 kHz.
-At the earliest practical date, but not later than 1 January 2018, this device shall operate for a minimum of 90 days. - 3) Automatic deployable flight recorder containers shall: - (a) be painted a distinctive orange colour, however the surface visible from outside the helicopter may be of another colour; - (b) carry reflective material to facilitate their location; and - (c) have an integrated automatically activated ELT. - 4) The flight recorder systems shall be installed so that: - (a) the probability of damage to the recordings is minimized; - (b) there is an aural or visual means for preflight checking that the flight recorder systems are operating properly; and - (c) if the flight recorder systems have an erasure device, the installation shall be designed to prevent operation of the device during flight time or crash impact; and - (d) helicopters for which the individual certificate of airworthiness is first issued on or after 1 January 2023, a flight crew-operated erase function shall be provided on the flight deck which, when activated, modifies the recording of a CVR and AIR so that it cannot be retrieved using normal replay or copying techniques.
+- 2) Non-deployable crash-protected flight recorder containers shall: - (a) carry reflective material to facilitate their location; and - (b) have securely attached an automatically activated underwater locating device operating at a frequency of 37.5 kHz.At the earliest practical date, but not later than 1 January 2018, this device shall operate for a minimum of 90 days. - 3) Automatic deployable flight recorder containers shall: - (a) be painted a distinctive orange colour, however the surface visible from outside the helicopter may be of another colour; - (b) carry reflective material to facilitate their location; and - (c) have an integrated automatically activated ELT. - 4) The flight recorder systems shall be installed so that: - (a) the probability of damage to the recordings is minimized; - (b) there is an aural or visual means for preflight checking that the flight recorder systems are operating properly; and - (c) if the flight recorder systems have an erasure device, the installation shall be designed to prevent operation of the device during flight time or crash impact; and - (d) helicopters for which the individual certificate of airworthiness is first issued on or after 1 January 2023, a flight crew-operated erase function shall be provided on the flight deck which, when activated, modifies the recording of a CVR and AIR so that it cannot be retrieved using normal replay or copying techniques.
 The installation shall be designed to prevent activation during flight.
-In addition, the probability of an inadvertent activation of an erase function during an accident shall also be minimized. - Note.- The erase function is intended to prevent access to CVR and AIR recordings by normal replay or copying means, but would not prevent accident investigation authorities access to such recordings by specialized replay or copying techniques. - 5) The crash-protected flight recorders shall be installed so that they receive electrical power from a bus that provides the maximum reliability for operation of the flight recorders without jeopardizing service to essential or emergency loads. - 6) The lightweight flight recorders shall be connected to a power source having the characteristics which ensure proper and reliable recording in the operational environment.
+In addition, the probability of an inadvertent activation of an erase function during an accident shall also be minimized.

+Note. - The erase function is intended to prevent access to CVR and AIR recordings by normal replay or copying means, but would not prevent accident investigation authorities access to such recordings by specialized replay or copying techniques.

+5) The crash-protected flight recorders shall be installed so that they receive electrical power from a bus that provides the maximum reliability for operation of the flight recorders without jeopardizing service to essential or emergency loads.

-- 7) The flight recorder systems, when tested by methods approved by the appropriate certificating authority, shall be demonstrated to be suitable for the environmental extremes over which they are designed to operate. - 8) Means shall be provided for an accurate time correlation between the flight recorder systems functions. - 9) The manufacturer usually provides the appropriate certificating authority with the following information in respect of the flight recorder systems: - (a) manufacturer's operating instructions, equipment limitations and installation procedures; - (b) parameter origin or source and equations which relate counts to units of measurement; and - (c) manufacturer's test reports.
+- 6) The lightweight flight recorders shall be connected to a power source having the characteristics which ensure proper and reliable recording in the operational environment - 7) The flight recorder systems, when tested by methods approved by the appropriate certificating authority, shall be demonstrated to be suitable for the environmental extremes over which they are designed to operate. - 8) Means shall be provided for an accurate time correlation between the flight recorder systems functions. - 9) The operator of the helicopter shall ensure that the appropriate certificating authority with the following information in respect of the flight recorder systems shall be provided by the flight recorder system manufacturer: - (a) manufacturer's operating instructions, equipment limitations and installation procedures; - (b) parameter origin or source and equations which relate counts to units of measurement; and - (c) manufacturer's test reports; and - (d) detailed information to ensure the continued serviceability of the flight recorder system. - 10) The operator of the helicopter shall ensure that the relevant continuing airworthiness information from the holder of the airworthiness approval for the installation design of flight recorder system, is available to be incorporated in the continuing airworthiness maintenance programme.
+This continuing airworthiness information shall cover in detail all the tasks required to ensure the continued serviceability of the flight recorder system.